ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Congestion Control Research Group (ICCRG).
 Around the same time, the Datagram Congestion Control
-Protocol (DCCP) {{?RFC4340}} was developed as a method for defining new congestion control algorithms for datagram traffic, and also Stream Control Transmission Protocol (SCTP)
+Protocol (DCCP) {{?RFC4340}} was developed as a method for defining new congestion control algorithms for datagram traffic.
-{{?RFC9260}}.
+The Stream Control Transmission Protocol (SCTP)
+{{?RFC9260}} re-used TCP congestion control algorithms.

 Since then, many conditions have changed.
 The set of protocols using congestion control algorithms has spread beyond TCP, SCTP and DCCP, to include QUIC {{?RFC9000}}, RTP Media Congestion